danil/rc/swap.md

 A low value causes the kernel to avoid swapping

+    sysctl --write vm.swappiness=0

+or

     echo 0 > /proc/sys/vm/swappiness

 ### Enable

 Higher value causes the kernel to try to use swap space

+    sysctl --write vm.swappiness=100

+or

     echo 100 > /proc/sys/vm/swappiness